 What are you doing after class?
-Visit the ULife website and find a variety of student clubs, organizations, activities, and opportunities that you may become involved in as a University of Toronto student. https://www.ulife.utoronto.ca/.
+Visit the ULife website and find a variety of student clubs, organizations, activities, and opportunities that you may become involved in as a University of Toronto student. sop.utoronto.ca.

 Degree Requirements and Programs of Study